zlatozar/study-paip/ch04/Readme.md

 ## Chapter 4

+- Success of AI programs is hard to measure.

+Perhaps the key issue in artificial intelligence is _reductionism_, the degree to which a program fails to reflect the full complexity of human beings.
+Reductionism includes how often program behavior duplicates human behavior and how much it differs when it does differ.
+Reductionism is _partly_ a moral issue because it requires moral judgments.

 - General Problem Solver(**GPS**) - a single computer program that could solve any problem, given a suitable description of the problem.
 It was the first program to separate its problem-solving strategy from its knowledge of